Prader–Willi syndrome: Treatment

 While PWS has no cure, several treatments are available to lessen the condition's symptoms.
 During infancy, subjects should undergo therapies to improve muscle strength.
 Speech and occupational therapy are also indicated.
 During the school years, children benefit from a highly structured learning environment and extra help.
 The largest problem associated with the syndrome is severe obesity.
 Access to food must be strictly supervised and limited, usually by installing locks on all food-storage places, including refrigerators.
 Physical activity in individuals with PWS for all ages is needed to optimize strength and promote a healthy lifestyle.

 An intranasal formulation of betahistine dihydrochloride received orphan drug designation from the US Food and Drug Administration (FDA) for the treatment of obesity associated with Prader–Willi syndrome.

-In March 2025, the FDA approved a drug, to be called Vykat XR, that treats the acute hunger that is a symptom of PWS.
+In March 2025, the FDA approved a drug, to be called diazoxide choline, that treats the acute hunger that is a symptom of PWS.

 Prescription of daily recombinant growth hormone injections is indicated for children with PWS.
 GH supports linear growth and increased muscle mass, and may lessen food preoccupation and weight gain.

 Because of severe obesity, obstructive sleep apnea is a common sequela, and a positive airway pressure machine is often needed.
 A person who has been diagnosed with PWS may have to undergo surgical procedures.
 One surgery that has proven to be unsuccessful for treating obesity is the gastric bypass procedure.

 Behavior and psychiatric problems should be detected early for the best results.
 These issues are best treated with parental education and training.
 Sometimes medication is introduced as well.
 Serotonin agonists have been most effective in lessening temper tantrums and improving compulsivity.